MDIL-SNU/SevenNet/README.md

 ### **SevenNet-0 (11Jul2024)**
 > Model keywords:: `7net-0` | `SevenNet-0` | `7net-0_11Jul2024` | `SevenNet-0_11Jul2024`

-The model architecture is mainly line with [GNoME](https://github.com/google-deepmind/materials_discovery), a pretrained model that utilizes the NequIP architecture.
-Five interaction blocks with node features that consist of 128 scalars (*l*=0), 64 vectors (*l*=1), and 32 tensors (*l*=2).
-The convolutional filter employs a cutoff radius of 5 Angstrom and a tensor product of learnable radial functions from bases of 8 radial Bessel functions and $l_{\mathrm{max}}$ of 2, resulting in the number of parameters is 0.84 M.
+This model is one of our eariest pre-trained models.
+Altough we recommend to using more recent and accurate models, it can can still be useful in certain cases, as it has the shortest inference speed.
-The model was trained with [MPtrj](https://figshare.com/articles/dataset/Materials_Project_Trjectory_MPtrj_Dataset/23713842).
-This model is loaded as the default pre-trained model in ASE calculator.
+The model was trained with [MPtrj](https://figshare.com/articles/dataset/Materials_Project_Trjectory_MPtrj_Dataset/23713842) and is loaded as the default pre-trained model in ASE calculator.
 For more information, click [here](sevenn/pretrained_potentials/SevenNet_0__11Jul2024).

 #### **Matbench Discovery**